CONTROLLINO-PLC/CONTROLLINO_Library/README.md

  * In the Boards Manager type CONTROLLINO into the filter text box and search for CONTROLLINO boards
  * When found, select the latest version and install it.
 The installation process should be fully automated
  * When finished - check in Tools–>Board: “Foo“–> menu that you can see the CONTROLLINO boards there

+## FAQ

+**1. Automated installation through Arduino Board Manager gets 403 Forbidden in Arduino IDE for OSX**

+*Answer: This issue was reported for Arduino IDE 1.6.11.
+In older versions - e.g. 1.6.8 it worked fine.
+With the latest Arduino IDE version (1.8.1) it also works fine.*

+**2. AnalogRead always returns 806 instead of 1023**

+Question: A0 should read 0 and 1023 (its connected to D0 pin), but instead it reads 0 and 806.
+Is there anything wrong with the voltage reference or am I missing something?
+Btw, power supply is 24 volts.

+*Answer: This is caused by the fact that CONTROLLINO actually doesn't have maximum of 24V.
+The maximum for 24V setting is close to 30V.
+So, value 1023 will be returned when you would get close to 30V power supply.
+See our example AnalogInputs.*

+**3. Digital 20 - Digital 23 mapping**

+Question: Pins Digital 20 - Digital 23 seem not to be implemented to use with digitalWrite, from Arduino lib.
+Is it possible to use those pins with your library?
+I understand, that these pins don't have an according alias on arduino, but still.
+I would really like to somehow circumvent using this syntax in order to set Digital 20.
+`PORTD = B11110111`

+*Answer: It is correct.
+Our library does not support these digital outputs as we have tried to do not touch Arduino Core functionality.
+But it may be a point for further releases...
+I am afraid that you have to use this "PORTD" way to control these pins.
+Please check example sketch PortManipulation in the Arduino IDE for more details.*

+**4. CONTROLLINO boards not showing with arduino IDE 1.6.12**

+Question: Loading the Controllino Library into the Arduino 1.6.12 IDE does not show up the Controllino boards on the board types list.

+*Answer: You also need to install the "CONTROLLINO Hardware" by the Boards Manager.*

+**5. How to burn bootloader**

+Question: Is it possible to burn bootloader in Controllino?
+I want to add possibility for OTA updates by Ethernet.

+*Answer: Yes, it is possible.
+We are fully compatible with Arduino!
+All ICSP signals are available at the X1 pinheader connector of your CONTROLLINO.
+See https://controllino.biz/downloads/ for more details.
+You just need ICSP programmer and six wires to handle that.*